-112 English 10 Grade 10
+112E English 10

-English 10 Academic is a more intense study of grammar, short stories, drama, the novel, poetry, vocabulary, and writing.
-The course is designed to teach communication skills for students going immediately to the workplace or a one-two year technical training program following graduation.
-Reading List: (in addition to an anthology) Bless the Beast and the Children, Julius Caesar, and independent selections
+English 10 Academic is a study of grammar, short stories, drama, the novel, poetry, vocabulary, and writing.
+The reading list (in addition to an anthology) may include A Monster Calls, Born a Crime, Clap When You Land, and an independent selection.
+It will also serve to prepare students for the Literature Keystone exam.